Systemic sclerosis is about 4 times more common among women than men. It is most common among people aged 20 to 50 and is rare in children.

 Systemic sclerosis is classified as

-In generalized systemic sclerosis with diffuse skin involvement, patients have Raynaud phenomenon and gastrointestinal (GI) complications.
+In generalized systemic sclerosis with diffuse skin involvement, patients have Raynaud syndrome and gastrointestinal (GI) complications.
 This type typically evolves rapidly.
 Interstitial lung disease Overview of Interstitial Lung Disease Interstitial lung diseases are a heterogeneous group of disorders characterized by alveolar septal thickening, fibroblast proliferation, collagen deposition, and, if the process remains unchecked... read more and scleroderma renal crisis are the major complications.

 In systemic sclerosis sine scleroderma, patients have systemic sclerosis–related antibodies and visceral manifestations of the disease but no skin tightening.